Carlos Reyes (Chilean footballer)

 Carlos Roberto Reyes Berríos (born 21 August 1973, in Santiago, Chile) is a former Chilean footballer who played for clubs in Chile and Mexico.

-Career
+Club career

-Reyes began playing club football with Deportes Magallanes.
+A product of the Audax Italiano youth system, Reyes began his career playing for Magallanes in the Chilean third level, winning the league title in 1995.
 In 1996, he turned professional with Audax Italiano, where he would play eight seasons as a striker.

 Reyes moved to Mexico where he played for Real Zacatecas and Nacional de Tijuana.